openfl/www.openfl.org/_posts/2015-10-06-october-update.md

 ### BackgroundWorker/ThreadPool

 For simpler use of threads, Lime has added the `BackgroundWorker` class.
-This allows you to start an asynchronous on another thread, or where threads are not supported, it will operate inline.
+This allows you to start an asynchronous task on another thread, or where threads are not supported, it will operate inline.

 ```haxe
 var worker = new BackgroundWorker ();